gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Get live announcements for each or all pages with page slug of page and end date schedule.
+Announcements are useful to highlight a message or information on top of a webpage.
+Use this API to retrieve live announcements.
+Get announcements on individual pages or for all pages.

 *Success Response:*

-Announcement api response. announcements object contains page slug name as propery with list of announcements enabled for that page. `$all` is special page slug to indicate show announcemnt on all pages.
+Success.
+Returns a JSON object with the details of the announcement shown on an individual page. `$all` is a special slug to indicate that an announcement is being shown on all the pages.
+Check the example shown below or refer `AnnouncementsResponseSchema` for more details.

 Schema: `AnnouncementsResponseSchema`